 As a beginner trying to learn double-unders, feedback is important because a new jumper needs to develop body awareness to know where their body is in relation to the cable.
 Without that awareness, you’ll never develop a consistent rhythm to master double-unders.

-The ceramic ball bearing system in the handles helps, too.
+The ceramic ball-bearing system in the handles helps, too.
 Anthony says the CrossRope handles have smooth-as-butter rotation.
-“Not an ad, just the truth,” he wrote in his testing notes.
+“Not an ad, just the truth,” he wrote in his testing notes, rating the workout experience 4 out of 5.

 The sizing was on-point, too, Anthony said.
 You can choose from four sizes (S, M, L, XL) and CrossRope provides a handy sizing chart for easy selection.